MartinHinz/sensitivity.sumcal.article.2020/README.md

 > Authors, (YYYY). *Sensitivity of Radiocarbon Sum Calibration*.
 Name of
 > journal/book, Accessed 20 Jan 2020.
 Online at
 > <https://doi.org/xxx/xxx>

+### Abstract

+Sum calibration has become a standard tool for demographic studies, even though the methodology itself is far from uncontroversial.
+In addition to fundamental methodological criticism, questions are frequently raised about the sample size and data density required to detect large-scale changes in past populations.
+This article uses a simulation approach to determine the detection probabilities for events of varying intensity and with varying data density.
+At the same time, the effectiveness of Monte Carlo-based confidence envelopes as a countermeasure against false-positive results is tested.
+The results show that the detection of such events is not unlikely and that the Monte Carlo method is well suited to separate signal and noise.
+However, the nature of the events already observed in this way demands further assessment.

+### Highlights

+  - Simulations used to evaluate the possibility of reconstructing prehistoric demography from 14C data
+  - Random sampling of 14C data using given probability distributions
+  - Test the sensitivity of a summed 14C proxy curve to population fluctuations
+  - Demographic signals can be separated from noise in summed 14C distributions using appropriate techniques

+### Keywords

+Prehistoric demography; Summed radiocarbon date distributions;
+Simulation; Calibration; Population proxies

 ### How to cite